Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Introduction

-Berry et al. \cite{Berry.2007.4228413} introduced the problem of \textit{type-isomorphism}: in metadata graphs where vertices and edges are labeled and, in addition to topological constraints, a match identifies nodes and edges with the same labels in the search template and the background graph.
-While the labeled version does not reduce the worst-case complexity of the original problem, past experience has demonstrated that pattern matching in labeled graphs is a powerful tool with practical, real-world applications such as social network analysis~\cite{Fan:2013:DTG:2536258.2536263,Fan:2010:GPM:1920841.1920878, Tong:2007:FBP:1281192.1281271,Gupta:2014:RTR:2733004.2733010} or in the context of machine-learning tasks such learning vertex representations to support vertex role identification~\cite{Henderson:2012:RSR:2339530.2339723} and multi-label vertex classification~\cite{Grover:2016:NSF:2939672.2939754}.

-\textbf{\textit{The Challenges.}} Applications that operate on graphs with tens to hundreds of billions of edges are common nowadays.
-Graphs at this scale are predominantly found in: \textit{(i) Social networks} - the Facebook \emph{user} graph, for example, has over one trillion social connections (or edges)~\cite{Ching:2015:OTE:2824032.2824077}; \textit{(ii) Information networks} - such as webgraphs: the Web Data Commons Hyperlink graph, the largest publicly available webgraph, has about 128 billion (directed) edges; while the largest known publicly available RDF (Resource Description Framework) graph has over one trillion triples (hyper-edges)~\cite{RDF.W3C.003}; \textit{(iii) Connectomics} - the study of mapping brain networks at the level of synaptic connections~\cite{Lee.AFENVC.Nature.532.03.2016}; a complete human brain graph is thought to have one hundred billion ($10^{11}$) vertices and quadrillion edges ($10^{15}$)~\cite{Matveev:2017:MPC:3018743.3018766}.

-Unfortunately, existing pattern matching solutions (related work in \S\ref{snx:related_work}) have limited capabilities: most importantly, they do not scale to massive graphs and/or support only a restricted set of search templates or usage scenarios.
-Additionally, the algorithms at the core of the existing techniques are not suitable for implementation on top of today's graph processing infrastructures which rely on horizontal scalability and shared-nothing clusters as most of these algorithms are inherently sequential and difficult to parallelize \cite{Ullmann:1976:ASI:321921.321925, P.Cordella:2004:GIA:1018035.1018377, Mckay:2014:PGI:2562352.2562750}.
-Finally, pattern matching is susceptible to \emph{combinatorial explosion} of the intermediate or final algorithm state: for many queries, the number of subgraphs partially (or entirely) matching the template can grow exponentially with the number of vertices/edges in the already large background graph \cite{Teixeira:2015:ASD:2815400.2815410, Roth:2017:PSD:3078447.3078454}.
+Unfortunately, existing pattern matching solutions (related work in \S\ref{snx:related_work}) have limited capabilities: \textit{(i)} they do not scale to the massive graphs with hundreds of billions of edges commonly mined nowadays; \textit{(ii)} they often support only a restricted set of search templates or usage scenarios; and \textit{(iii)} they rely on algorithms that are not suitable for implementation on top of today's graph processing infrastructures which aim at horizontal scalability and shared-nothing clusters, as most of these algorithms are inherently sequential and difficult to parallelize \cite{Ullmann:1976:ASI:321921.321925, P.Cordella:2004:GIA:1018035.1018377, Mckay:2014:PGI:2562352.2562750}.